Temigo/nu-wiki/guides/sshfs.md

 $ sshfs YOUR_USER@sdf-login.slac.stanford.edu:/sdf/home/YOUR_HOME /sdf
 ```
 where `YOUR_USER` is your login username, and you need to figure out what is `YOUR_HOME` in SDF.
 A way to find out is to log onto [OnDemand](https://ondemand-dev.slac.stanford.edu), click on the tab `Clusters > SDF Shell Access`, enter your password and type `pwd`.

+Now you can for example put your code in your SDF home, and edit from your computer by opening `/sdf/your_code` in your favorite code editor.
+Enjoy! (and please report if there are inaccuracies in this page)